OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/guides/plans.md

 ## Deployment

-Deploy the cloud variant of the application.
+Deploy the community variant of the application.
 Therefore, import the template, create an instance, resolve the variability and finally deploy the application.
 An example for the deployment inputs is given in [`examples/xopera-plans/inputs.example.yaml`]({{ get_repo_url('examples/xopera-plans/inputs.example.yaml') }}){target=_blank}.